webmasterdevlin/spring-boot-superheroes/WRITING.md

 ## Heroku
 - create a GitHub account
 - create a Heroku account
-- create a new app
+- create a new app on Heroku
-- create a new database
+- create a new postgres database on Heroku
 - connect the database to the app
+- add a system.properties file in the root directory
+- add a GitHub secret, HEROKU_API_KEY, for the heroku api key which can be found on your account settings

 ## GitHub Actions

 - see https://github.com/marketplace/actions/deploy-to-heroku
+- create a GitHub workflow yml file
-- rename master branch to main branch in the branches page of your GitHub Repo
+- rename master branch to main branch on the branches page of your GitHub Repo